glycerine/rpc25519/README.md

 		to contact when needed.
 A CA will be auto-generated if none is found in the -p directory, which has a default name which warns the user to protect it.

+  -nopass
+    	by default we request a password and use it with Argon2id to encrypt private key files (CA & identity).
+		Setting -nopass means we generate an un-encrypted private key; this is not recommended.

   -o string
     	directory to save newly created certs into. (default "certs")